-The Master of Architecture is fully accredited by the National Architectural Accrediting Board (NAAB).
+The Master of Architecture program at ASU is fully accredited by the NAAB.
 The Master of Architecture requires a minimum of three years of study following an unrelated bachelor's degree or two years following a related preprofessional bachelor's degree.
-This professional degree is structured to educate those who aspire to registration/licensure as architects.
-See pages 21-22 for more information.
+This professional degree is structured to educate those who aspire to registration/ licensure as architects.